profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 ‘Bigger is better’.
 ‘The more the merrier’.
 Little by little such perceptions can be wisely questioned.
 Trust that every small moment of mindfulness matters.
-Every small effort to remember to come back and with judgment-free awareness to begin again makes a difference.
+Every small effort to remember to come back and with judgement-free awareness to begin again makes a difference.
 No such effort is ever wasted.
 One day we discover we are simply unimpressed by that which previously held us.
 Instead of reacting to something that in the past would upset us, letting go happens.
 Wisdom knows the way of